Avenue Road Estate Documentary Film presents Moving Stories

 “The other part of the vision” adds Liza Fletcher, Community Engagement Manager from E17 Films, “is to give the community a flavour of what it is like to work on a creative project and give some informal work experience and training to young people on the estate who may then go on to further study, training or employment in the creative industries.”

-For the younger residents, E17 Films will work alongside animator Esther Neslen in schools project in Leytonstone to learn basic animation skills and giving younger residents a chance to talk about their hopes and ideas that they would like to see in the future.
+For the younger residents, E17 Films worked alongside animator Esther Neslen in schools project in Leytonstone to learn basic animation skills and giving younger residents a chance to talk about their hopes and ideas that they would like to see in the future.

 “Just because the London Borough of Waltham Forest skyline is changing” sums up Liza Fletcher “it doesn’t mean that the strong community spirit and links that the neighbours have forged over the years has to alter”.
 The neighbours are in support of the rebuilding of the Estate which they see as tired and needing improvements.